 8. Be pleasant and charming.

 Smile.
 Engage in conversation that she will enjoy.
-Do not spend the entire dinner talking about football.
+Don’t spend the entire dinner talking about your own interests.
 Let her lead the conversation to a place she is comfortable.

 9. Pay the bill.